fgu-cas/kachna-tracker/README.md

 * PCI-DIO24 by *Measurement Computing*
   * For dealing out shocks
-* Sony XCDX710CR
+* AVerMedia DVD EZMaker
-  * Firewire camera for arena monitoring
+  * For grabbing frames from the analog camera

 ## Build instructions